Common Name: Aconite, Monks-hood or Wolfbane.

 - Painful, watering, and sensitive to light.

-- After traumatic experience, e.g. car accident, bad news, fright.
+- After a traumatic experience, e.g. car accident, bad news, fright.

 - Panic, breathlessness, fear and restlessness, sometimes with palpitations and numbness or tingling.